Franco-Sparrow/franco-repos/bareoslab.md

 ![Galera hosts status after restored the Full backup](https://github.com/Franco-Sparrow/franco-repos/assets/56793015/ccea5c18-aaaa-48d0-bdea-bac94e341fe0)

-## 1.3.
-Testing the restore of INC1 backup
+## 1.4.
+Preparing the restore of MariaDB incremental backup

 > **NOTE** <br />
-> The following steps should be done on each one of the Galera nodes.
+> The following steps should be done on each one of the galera nodes.
 >

-Restore the INC1 backup, specifying the directory `/tmp/bareos-restores/MariaDB/inc1_not_ready`.
+Restore the inc1 backup, specifying the directory `/tmp/bareos-restores/MariaDB/inc1_not_ready`.

 > **NOTE** <br /
 >